-NWPGS maintenance (corrective and preventive) is performed in accordance with equipment manufacturers' recommendations and sound engineering practices.
+NWPGS maintenance (e.g., routine, preventive, and corrective) is performed in accordance with equipment manufacturers' recommendations and sound engineering practices.
 Detailed information on maintenance activities is included in CP2-ER-0046, Paducah Plume Operations Maintenance, Sampling and Analysis, and Calibration and Testing Plan.
-This plan can be found on the Public Documents website (https://pubdocs.pad.pppo.gov/).
+This plan can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).